adminspotter/cuddly-gl/ui.md

 have a lot of meaning for an ellipse with a hole in the middle of it, so we instead use "inner" and "outer".

-The popup resources control a couple of different aspects of the popup menu.
-The visible resource controls whether the menu is visible, and the button resource controls which mouse button will cause the menu to pop up.
+The popup resource controls which mouse button will cause the menu to pop up.
 Any of the button constants within `ui::mouse` are satisfactory for this resource.